eAdded/FireJS/README.md

 # Fire JS 🔥
 A zero config, highly customizable, progressive react static site generator with blazingly fast SSR.
+Built for fast on the fly builds and SSR.

 ## Features